Central Coast Treatment Center offers help to students combating body image issues

 Cuesta and Cal Poly students alike have sought out treatment through the organization.
 They have even treated people as early as five years of age up to 72 years old.

 Central Coast Treatment Center is located downtown San Luis Obispo.
-They offer dieticians, therapy, and group work to help get patients on the road to recovery.
+They offer dietitians, therapy, and group work to help get patients on the road to recovery.

 “My mom would take inventory of my food intake,” said Michelle Mansker, a psychology student.
 “I started binging because it was a way of rebelling against her.”

 This is one of many events to come in the next month, observing women’s history.
-Events will include A Natural Hair Documentary, March 8, as well as a TED Talk viewing of colorism and global standards of beauty on March 5 at the cultural center.
+Events will include A Natural Hair Documentary, March 8, as well as a TED Talk viewing of colorism and global standards of beauty on March 5 at the Cultural Center.